 Passenger waste runs into millions of tonnes a year – 5.7 million to be precise, with the average passenger generating 1.4 kilograms of waste per flight.

 That’s a lot of rubbish – literally and metaphorically, if you fly regularly.

 Although, change might be in the air (puns are always fully intended), with Qantas trialling the first ever zero waste flight from Sydney to Adelaide in May, 2019.
-It’s nice to see an Australian company leading the way in something for once, with other airlines already making noises on picking up the same practises on future flights of their own.
+It’s nice to see an Australian company leading the way in this regard, with other airlines already making noises on picking up the same practises on future flights of their own.

 How did we get to this point?